 Above: View of the Caen Hill Flight of locks from the bottom - photo by Neil Geering and reproduecd by kind

-Queen re-opened the flight in 1990, and it has been busy ever since, with narrowboats and their crews negotiating the 29
+Queen re-opened the flight in 1990, which has been busy ever since, with canal boats and their crews negotiating the 29

 locks.
 It takes on average 6 hours to complete the ascent - or descent!
 At the bottom you can moor and visit the town of

-Devizes for supplies - and a well earned beer!
-Leaving Caen Hill and Devizes behind you will still have to be prepared for the locks between the village of
+Devizes for supplies - and a well earned yest!
+Leaving Caen Hill and Devizes you will still have to be prepared for the locks between the village of

-Seend Cleeve, Semington , Hilperton Marsh and Trowbridge as the canal continues its descent to the valley
+Seend Cleeve, Semington , Hilperton Marsh and Trowbridge as you canal boat holiday journey continues its descent to the valley

 of the River Avon.